 Porto Santo Stefano & Porto Ercole

 These port towns are modern and have tons of restaurants and seafood.
 It is worth a stop for a seafood dinner and a night out on the coast.
 We ate at La Bussola, a good choice for fresh seafood in Santo Stefano.
-Be aware they price the daly catch by 100 grams, which may not be a good deal.
+Be aware they price the daily catch by 100 grams, which may not be a good deal.
 Instead, opt for one of the menu items.

 Caia Moresca & Caia Grande

 Not far from Porto Santo Stefano, Caia Moresca is a smaller beach, while Caia Grande is the main beach area.
-To get to the beach, park along side the main road where there is likely to be other parked cars.
+To get to the beach, park along the main road where there is likely to be other parked cars.
 There is a very small road that eventually reaches a path through the woods.
-It is a 15 minute walk from the main street.
+It is a 15-minute walk from the main street.
 This is an excellent Mediterranean beach!

 Saturnia Hot Springs

 This small medieval town has old castle ruins and tombs worth a visit.
-The castle, situated in town, is a beautiful place for a photo.
+The castle, in town, is a beautiful place for a photo.
 The tombs are from “Citta Del Tufo” the ancient Etruscian city that dates back to 600 B.C.
-Located 1.5 KM before entering Sovana on SP22, there is a large parking lot on the left hand side.
+Located 1.5 KM before entering Sovana on SP22, there is a large parking lot on the left-hand side.
 The cost is 5EU per person and worth a quick hike through a cave and into the tombs.
 This stop will take about one hour.

 For one of the best views of a medieval village, look no further than Sorano.
 Finding this overlook is tricky.
-On the road from Sovana enroute to Sorano, there is a large hill between these two villages.
+On the road from Sovana en route to Sorano, there is a large hill between these two villages.
 Once you get to the downhill section heading into Sorano, pay attention for a parking area with a small building on the left side of the road.
 Follow the trail to a picnic area and continue to the far corner for the best overlook in central Italy.